thoelkef/visualstudio-docs.de-de/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

 ---
-title: 'Exemplarische Vorgehensweise: Verwenden eines Shell-Befehls mit der Erweiterung Editor | Microsoft-Dokumentation' ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'Walkthrough: Using a Shell Command with an Editor Extension | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: